Breach of the Duty of Good Faith and Fair Dealing

 - Knew or should have known that there was no reasonable basis for the delay.

 This type of claim often arises when adjusters routinely deny a legitimate insurance claim or intentionally delay or under-estimate the damages.
+Often they give the runaround to claimants to try to save money.
 Bad faith by insurance adjusters can have devastating consequences – especially following sever damages to a home following a catastrophic event.
 Catastrophic events – especially hurricanes – are a constant threat in Houston and the entire gulf coast.
 If a legitimate homeowner claim is denied or delayed following a fire, flood, hurricane, storm or other major event, the homeowner needs immediate relief under their insurance policy to make repairs.
 Shady actions by insurance company adjusters can result in financial losses, foreclosure, illness and increased expenses.
 Furthermore, the emotional distress caused by the losses and financial strain can be sever.
 That is why the law provides for damages claims against the insurance company causing the pain.

 Damages for Breach of the Duty